19829984/Blender_Multires_Transpose/README.md

     * The makes use of the multires modifier's reshape operator, which may not propagate the changes with 100% accuracy.
     * Therefore you can specify the number of iterations to apply the reshape operator to improve the accuracy of the changes
         * Use auto iteration to automatically reshape the mesh until the changes are within a specified threshold, or until the specified number of iterations have been reached
+* Multiple Transpos Targets can be created to store different poses.

 ### Known Limitations
 Facesets may not be preserved when creating the transpose target